isaiah-dev-999/Stupid-Snake-Game/README.md

 - **W, A, S, D**: Move the snake up, left, down, and right respectively.
 - **Escape**: Exits to the main menu when in Endless Mode, allowing you to select another game mode.

+## Power-Up Toggles
+At the start of the game, you can toggle power-ups on or off:
+- **Press T**: Toggles Speed Power-Ups (boost or slowdown).
+- **Press R**: Toggles Reverse Control Power-Ups.

+If a power-up is active, a notification will appear at the bottom of the screen when you consume it, indicating its effect.

 ## Future Ideas
 Below are some additional features that could further enhance the gameplay:
-- **Speed Power-Ups**: Temporarily increase or decrease the snake’s speed.
+- **Additional Power-Ups**: New power-ups such as invincibility or food multipliers for added variety.
 - **Maze Walls**: Add obstacles to create mazes and additional challenges.
 - **Leaderboard**: Record and display top scores in each mode for a competitive edge.
-I don't know about this right now
-- **Power-Up Variety**: Additional power-ups like invincibility, temporary slow-downs, or food multipliers.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute, feel free to fork the project, make your changes, and submit a pull request.
 For major changes, open an issue first to discuss what you would like to change.

 ---